29 May Stop Destroying Your Hips with Bad Squats!

 How to Determine The Right Squat Stance

-Start with the hip scour test to “feel” an athlete’s ideal hip positioning.
+Start with the hip scour test to “feel” an athlete’s ideal squat hip mobility & positioning.
 By slowly moving the hip around you will identify where the athlete’s hip anatomy is best suited to squat.
 But that factor alone won’t be sufficient as ankle mobility and anthropometics must also be considered.

 So let’s follow this up with quadruped rocking with the athlete’s knee positioned in the same hip position identified during the hip scour test.
 The athlete should be able to rock into a deep squat position without loss of lumbar positioning.